KentaKudo/go-todo/README.md

-# goapi-skel
-A skeleton repository for Go REST API with MySQL
+A todo app in Go